Group-Sensitive Offline Contextual Bandits: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we provide the convergence analysis of our algorithm.
 We defer the proof to \Cref{section: proof}. \begin{assumption} Let the $\pi_\theta(a|x)$ be a policy.
-There exists a $G$ such that for any context $x$, the log-density of the policy function is bounded by $G$, i.e. $\| \nabla_\theta \log \pi_\theta(a|x) \|_2 \leq G$. \end{assumption} This assumption is a general assumption that the policy changes smoothly, which is widely seen in previous contextual bandits literature \citep{allen2016variance,xu2020improved,yang2023distributionally}. \begin{assumption} Let $\lambda$ and $\eta$ be the dual variables during training, there exists an $B$ such that the $\lambda$ and $\eta$ are upper bounded by $B$. \end{assumption} This assumption can be easily satisfied by projecting the $\lambda$ and $\eta$ to the $(0, B]$ interval at each update.
+There exists a $G$ such that for any context $x$, the log-density of the policy function is bounded by $G$, i.e. $\| \nabla_\theta \log \pi_\theta(a|x) \|_2 \leq G$. \end{assumption} This assumption is a general assumption that the policy changes smoothly, which is widely seen in previous contextual bandit literature \citep{allen2016variance,xu2020improved,yang2023distributionally}. \begin{assumption} Let $\lambda$ and $\eta$ be the dual variable during training, there exists an $B$ such that the $\lambda$ and $\eta$ are upper bounded by $B$. \end{assumption} This assumption can be easily satisfied by projecting the $\lambda$ and $\eta$ to the $(0, B]$ interval at each update.
+In the policy optimization objective \Cref{eq: policy optimization}, the reward is scaled by either $1-\lambda + \eta$ or $1+\lambda - \eta$, which can become negative.
+If this scaling factor turns negative, it means we are explicitly harming one group’s performance in order to achieve fairness, which may be undesirable in real-world applications.